 With the continued popularity of beards, and with more and more people under 30 embracing the bearded lifestyle, the topic of beards in the workplace is a hot one.
-Beards have gone in and out of fashion many times since the Industrial Age.
+Beards have gone in and out of fashion many times in the history of the USA.
 Whether or not beards are permitted in the workplace have tended to follow those trends.
 Facial hair fell out of favor in the workplace around the early 1980s.
 The image of the clean-shaven face being synonymous with professionalism has persisted strongly since then.

 The association of the clean-shaven face with a certain level of elitism and professionalism likely stems, at least in part, from the US military, particularly since World War I. Prior to this, in certain eras such as the Civil War, beards on soldiers were common place.
 However, when poisoning by gas became a common military tactic, beards were banned.
 Gas masks, which saved many soldiers’ lives during the World Wars, require a tight seal against the skin, and beards just wouldn’t allow this.
 To this day, with very few exceptions, most military men are required to maintain clean-shaven faces.
 This image of the clean-shaven, all-American soldier transferred into other aspects of life, including the workplace.
 This is why many businesses today have chosen to maintain a “no beards” policy among its employees.